OpenNews/srccon/great_session.md

 ## What Does a Session Facilitator Do?

 Effective SRCCON facilitation is about effort and preparation more than expertise.
-Our faciliators plan and guide sessions, ask great questions, share what they know, and learn from their peers.
+Our facilitators plan and guide sessions, ask great questions, share what they know, and learn from their peers.
 We find that the best sessions are often led by facilitators who:

 * have a clear outcome in mind—what they want people to leave with,
 * know what they can realistically cover in a single session,